 Congress defined the term “dietary supplement” in the Dietary Supplement Health and Education Act (DSHEA) of 1994.
 A dietary supplement is a product taken by mouth that contains a “dietary ingredient” intended to supplement the diet.
 The “dietary ingredients” in these products may include: vitamins, minerals, herbs or other botanicals, amino acids, and substances such as enzymes, organ tissues, glandulars, and metabolites.
-Dietary supplements can also be extracts or concentrates, and may be found in many forms such as tablets, capsules, soft gels, gel caps, liquids, or powders.
+Dietary supplements can also be extracts or concentrates and may be found in many forms such as tablets, capsules, soft gels, gel caps, liquids, or powders.
 They can also be in other forms, such as a bar, but if they are, information on their label must not represent the product as a conventional food or a sole item of a meal or diet.
 Whatever their form may be, DSHEA places dietary supplements in a special category under the general umbrella of “foods,” not drugs, and requires that every supplement be labeled a dietary supplement.

 China is a major manufacturer of ephedrine and pseudoephedrine and is one of the world’s primary exporters of both chemicals.
-China owns and operates ephedra farms, where ephedra grass (ephedra sinica) is cultivated under strict government control.
+China owns and operates ephedra farms, where ephedra grass (Ephedra Sinica) is cultivated under strict government control.

-The active alkaloids, pseudoephedrine and ephedrine, are chemically extracted from the plant material and processed for pharmaceutical purposes.
+The active alkaloids, pseudoephedrine, and ephedrine are chemically extracted from the plant material and processed for pharmaceutical purposes.
 These chemicals are then sold domestically and internationally.

 China and India are the major producers of these chemicals when extracted from the ephedra plant.
 In low doses, ephedrine and pseudoephedrine act as nasal decongestants.
 Ephedrine and pseudoephedrine are ingredients in many over-the-counter asthma medications and are also key components in illegal methamphetamine manufacturing.
-In high doses, the stimulant effects of these drugs can raise blood pressure and many studies have linked ephedra use to heart attacks, strokes, seizures, psychosis, insomnia and heatstroke.
+In high doses, the stimulant effects of these drugs can raise blood pressure and many studies have linked ephedra use to heart attacks, strokes, seizures, psychosis, insomnia, and heatstroke.
 Those people suffering from kidney disease, liver disease, diabetes, glaucoma, heart disease or high blood pressure, thyroid disease, emphysema or chronic bronchitis, have an enlarged prostate, are pregnant or nursing, or are taking an MAOI are advised NOT to take products containing ephedrine and pseudoephedrine.

 A recent study, published in the Annals of Internal Medicine and based on information collected by the American Association of Poison Control Centers concluded: * Products containing ephedra accounted for 64% of all adverse reactions to herbs in the United States, yet these products represented only 0.82% of herbal product sales.
 The relative risks for an adverse reaction in persons using ephedra compared with other herbs were extremely high.
-Even with an extreme high estimate for ephedra’s share of the total herbal market (13.5%), the relative risks for adverse reactions among ephedra users were still 10- to 40-fold greater than the risk among users of other herbal products.
+Even with an extremely high estimate for ephedra’s share of the total herbal market (13.5%), the relative risks for adverse reactions among ephedra users were still 10- to 40-fold greater than the risk among users of other herbal products.

-Bitter Orange: (citrus aurantium, aka green orange, neroli oil) contains a stimulant, synephrine that is similar to Ephedra.
+Bitter Orange: (Citrus Aurantium, aka green orange, neroli oil) contains a stimulant, synephrine that is similar to Ephedra.
 Given its similarities, experts believe Bitter Orange may have the same adverse effects as Ephedra.
 Guarana: contains 2-3 times more caffeine than coffee, other caffeine-containing supplements include kola and mate.

 Green Tea Extract: Contains less caffeine than coffee, contains antioxidants, is often combined with other caffeine-based supplements.

 Usnic acid: Touted as a weight loss aid, FDA issued warning about this product and possible liver damage associated with use.

-Source: “The Relative Safety of Ephedra Compared with Other Herbal Products,” Stephen Bent, MD; Thomas N. Tiedt, PhD; Michelle C. Odden, BS; and Michael G. Shlipak, MD, MPH; Annals of Internal Medicine, FDA and DEA.
+Source: “The Relative Safety of Ephedra Compared with Other Herbal Products,” Stephen Bent, MD; Thomas N. Tiedt, Ph.D.; Michelle C. Odden, BS; and Michael G. Shlipak, MD, MPH; Annals of Internal Medicine, FDA, and DEA.

 … R S T U V W X Y Z Share: On This Page Introduction What the Science …

-Weight Loss and Complementary Health Practices: What the Science Says (National Center for Complementary and Integrative Health)
+Weight Loss and Complementary Health Practices: What the Science Says From the National Institutes of Health (National Center for Complementary and Integrative Health)

 … evidence that a specific combination product containing guarana, ephedra, and 17 other vitamins, minerals, and supplements (Metabolife- … excretion.
 CreatineThere is some concern that combining caffeine, ephedra, and creatine might increase the risk of serious …

 … weight loss dietary supplements that used to contain ephedra, another stimulant- containing herb that was banned from … U.S. market in 2004.
 Does it work?
 Bitter orange might slightly increase …